Pregnancy information for women with metal heart valves

 Metal heart valves can develop blood clots on them.
 Pregnancy is a time when the blood is especially ‘sticky’ and therefore the chances of a blood clot forming on the heart valve are higher during pregnancy than at any other time.
 If you do develop a blood clot on your metal valve this is very serious and can lead to a stroke or even death, and there would be a significant chance of losing your baby as a result.

 The risk of developing a blood clot on a valve depends on certain factors – how old you were when the valve was put in, how many years the valve has been in for, what position the valve is in, and what size the valve is.
-For example, if you had a metal mitral valve replacement put in twenty years ago when you were 8 years old, this valve is much more likely to clot than a metal aortic valve put in more recently.
 Your cardiologist will be able to discuss the riskiness of developing clots on your particular valve.

 Even before you become pregnant, to help prevent blood clots developing on the valve you must take anticoagulant medication every day.
 There are a number of different anticoagulant medications which can be taken, but unfortunately none of them are perfect during pregnancy.

 Warfarin crosses the placenta and can harm your baby as it develops.
-The risky time is between 6 and 12 weeks of pregnancy.
-Warfarin can lead to the following problems; limb and facial deformities, blindness, mental retardation and fits.
+The most risky time is between 6 and 12 weeks of pregnancy.
+Warfarin can lead to the following problems; limb and facial deformities, blindness, learning disabilities and fits.
 The risk of warfarin affecting the baby is 4 – 10%.
-(That means that for every 100 babies born to mothers taking warfarin, 4 – 10 of them will be affected, but 90 – 96 of them will be completely normal.
-The risk of the baby being affected is significantly lower if your daily dose of warfarin is 5 mg or less.
+(That means that for every 100 babies born to mothers taking warfarin, 4 – 10 of them will be affected, but 90 – 96 of them will be completely normal).
+The risk of the baby being affected may be lower if your daily dose of warfarin is 5 mg or less.

 Heparin can be used instead of warfarin in certain circumstances.
 Heparin comes in a number of different forms.
 It cannot be taken by tablet, and has to be given either by injection under the skin twice a day – (this can be done by yourself or a relative at home), or continuously through a drip – (you would need to be in hospital to have this).
 Heparin does not cross the placenta, and therefore does not cause harm to the baby, either during its development or at the time of delivery.
 Its main drawback however is that it is not as effective in stopping blood clots from forming on the heart valves as warfarin is.
 Remember – blood clots forming on the valve can lead to death or stroke.
 We can monitor how effective the heparin is at thinning your blood by taking regular blood tests, sometimes as often as twice a week.